James has strategic, editorial and budgetary responsibility across the BBC’s arts, children’s, education, music and network radio output

 He was elected Member of Parliament for Stalybridge and Hyde, before becoming Secretary of State for Culture and then for Work and Pensions.
 He resigned from the government in June 2009, and stood down from Parliament at the 2010 Election.

-Before rejoining the BBC, James has been Senior Producer at Rare Day, an independent production company, and an adviser to the Boston Consulting Group.
+James then held roles as a Senior Producer at Rare Day, an independent production company and an adviser to the Boston Consulting Group.

 Salary and total remuneration